redhat-developer/lsp4ij/docs/LSPSupport.md

   implementationClass="com.redhat.devtools.lsp4ij.operations.documentation.LSPDocumentationProvider"
   order="first"/>
 ```

+By default, LSP4IJ can support LSP hover when the file is associated with a `TextMate` grammar, but if your file
+is associated with the `TEXT` file type (ex : once you associate your file with a user-defined file type like `CSS` files)
+you will lose the LSP hover support.
+See some explanation [here](https://github.com/redhat-developer/lsp4ij/issues/97#issuecomment-1909804353).

 Here is an example with the [Qute language server](https://github.com/redhat-developer/quarkus-ls/tree/master/qute.ls) showing documentation while hovering over an `include` section: